TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 ### Ownership in Learning

-People who work through our curriculum occassionally refer to themselves as "students".
+People who work through our curriculum occasionally refer to themselves as "students".

 We would like to invite you to consider using "learner" instead.